Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Add-AzureRmSqlDatabaseToFailoverGroup.md

 ```

 ### -ServerName
-The name of the Azure SQL Server the Failover Group is in.
+The name of the primary Azure SQL Database Server of the Failover Group.

 ```yaml
 Type: String